mrslezak/QuantLib_1.23-Boost_1_76_0-Win10/README.md

     C:\Users\Public\boost_1_76_0\stage\lib

-Yes, finally some correct information is shown above!
+Yes, finally some correct information is provided above!
+We aren't totally in the ice age.

 3) Go download QuantLib (I used the latest version here: https://www.quantlib.org/download.shtml v1.22 which I pulled here: https://github.com/lballabio/quantlib - just click the Green code button and download a zip if you don't use Git.
 Unzip it somewhere (say C:\Users\Public\QuantLib\).
 It will be in a QuantLib-1.22 directory under that if the version is the same.
 Here (under that directory) you will see a QuantLib.sln file you need to open in the next step.